Ahmed-Elhgawy/Proxy-Server-Deployment-on-AWS/README.md

 And if your public key isn't in **~/.ssh/** directory you need to change its path to **~/.ssh/privateKeyName.pem** or change the path in **template/ssh_config** file to **~/path/to/your/private/key/private_key.pem**

-And after finish you can run the code by moving to terraform directory `cd terraform/` and run the command `terraform apply -auto-approve`
+And after finish you can run the code by running the command `terraform apply -auto-approve`

 ## RUN With Jenjins: